UniqueSecure/MePOSAndroidSDK/README.md

 ### String getConnectionIPAddress()

-  Gets the current IP address setting for the connection manager.
+  Gets the current IP address setting for the connection manager, this method returns "0.0.0.0" when the WiFi client configurations fails.

 ### String MePOSGetAssignedIP()